-- Keep track of your accomplishments to use on your resume. - Attend Career Services events, workshops, etiquette dinners, and fairs to meet job recruiters. - Get in the habit of seeking out opportunities early.
-Many internships, summer career immersion programs, and job postings have application dates that are well in advance of their start dates. - Cultivate a career network.
-Keep in touch with former supervisors, faculty, and individuals you meet through family, friends, clubs, and classes. - Review the Career Resource Library in the Office of Career Services. - Review the job board located outside of the Office of Career Services.
+- · Set career goals and steps to accomplish those goals. - · Keep track of your accomplishments to use on your resume. - Attend Career Services events, workshops, etiquette dinners, and fairs to meet job recruiters. - · Get in the habit of seeking out opportunities early.
+Many internships, summer career immersion programs, and job postings have application dates well in advance of start dates. - Cultivate a career network.
+Keep in touch with former supervisors, faculty and individuals you meet through family, friends, clubs, and classes.